-Transformation in bacteria was first studied by a scientist Frederick Griffith in the year 1928.
-According to Griffith, the DNA or gene transfer can occur either naturally or artificially from one type of bacterial cell to the other type of bacteria.
-For example, Transformation of Non-virulent strain to a virulent cell or vice versa.
+Transformation in bacteria was first studied by a scientist Frederick Griffith in 1928.
+According to Griffith, the DNA or gene transfer can occur either naturally or artificially from one type of bacteria to another.
+For example, Transformation of non-virulent strain to a virulent cell or vice versa.

 Content: Transformation in Bacteria